bmeg/bmeg-proxy/README.md

 # webpack

-To compile the javascript with webpack, type the following command:
+To compile the javascript with webpack, first install npm, then the node modules:

+    npm i -S

+Then type the following command:

     ./node_modules/.bin/webpack -d